 - Part-Time MBA Designed with the working professional in mind, the program enables you to continue working while earning your MBA.

-- Executive MBA Built for mid-level and senior managers, the program enhances strategic vision and executive skills and provides immersion learning in the program’s locations in Pittsburgh, Prague, and São Paulo.
+- Executive MBA Built for mid-level and senior managers, the program enhances strategic vision and provides immersion learning in the program’s locations in Pittsburgh, Prague, and São Paulo.

-- Joint and Dual Degrees There are six options to pair your MBA with a master’s degree in either law, engineering, information systems, international business, international development, or public and international affairs.
+- Joint and Dual Degrees Pair your MBA with a master’s degree in either law, engineering, information systems, international business, international development, or public and international affairs.

-Experience-based Learning The Katz MBA is based upon the philosophy of experience-based (EBL) learning.
+Experience-based Learning The Katz MBA is rooted in the principles of experience-based (EBL) learning.
 Through Consulting Field Projects, students work as management consultants on challenging projects for real companies.
-Past clients have included Westinghouse Electric, Thomson Reuters, Philips, Inc., Bank of New York Mellon, and UPMC.
-Through two types of ethics and leadership fellows programs, students work on the boards of directors of nonprofit organizations, and through the BNY Mellon CSR Fellowship program, students assess the corporate social responsibility programs of Western Pennsylvania companies.
-Practically every Katz course incorporates case studies, group projects, and assignments tied to current events.
+Past clients have included Westinghouse Electric, Thomson Reuters, Philips, Inc., Bank of New York Mellon, and UPMC, among many others.
+Through the Woodcock Leadership Fellows program, students are embedded into the boards of directors of nonprofit organizations, and through the BNY Mellon CSR Fellowship program, students assess the corporate social responsibility programs of Western Pennsylvania companies.
+At a fundamental level, practically every Katz course incorporates case studies, group projects, and assignments tied to current events.
 The active learning model prepares you to think on your feet, so you can stand tall in a world of splintering markets.

 Pittsburgh is More Than Our Address The world can learn a lot from Pittsburgh’s civic reinvention.
 How do you grow new business in the face of economic upheaval?
 What’s the best way for private and public sectors to work together for the common good?
 What strategies build resilience day by day?
 We’re proud to live in a city that’s continually searching for innovative answers to those questions.
 Pittsburgh is home to numerous Fortune 500 companies with their headquarters or regional offices in the region.
 In recognition of Pittsburgh’s abundance of culture, natural geographic beauty, and economic diversity in the health care, computer science, robotics, engineering, and energy sectors, Pittsburgh has been rated as a top place in the US to live or visit by Forbes, The Economist, National Geographic, and Places Rated Almanac.